10 Best Practices Saving Lease Accountants Hundreds of Hours

-These 10 best practices, supported by advanced lease accounting automation, can save accounting teams hundreds of hours.
+These 10 best practices, supported by advanced lease accounting software, can save accounting teams hundreds of hours.
 Functional automation, automated accounting controls, and integrations let accounting focus on important matters, save time, and avoid audit headaches.

 - Implement one seamless solution for lease accounting and lease administration – Lease Accounting requirements drove real estate and accounting together around shared data and processes.
 Leases change frequently.
 Lease Administration and Lease Accounting both need rent amounts, payment timing, and lease term dates.
 According to the lease contract, the lease admin team needs this data to ensure lessors are paid.
 Accounting teams need the same data to calculate each contract’s ROU asset and lease liability to create the amortization schedule and meet requirements for ASC 842.
 Accountants and lease administrators need to know immediately when the rent or lease term changes, not weeks or more later.
 A comprehensive lease administration and lease accounting software solution alleviates the need for both departments to input duplicate data and avoids unnecessary system integrations.